kubeshop/botkube-docs/docs/plugin/custom-source.md

 ## Goal

-This tutorial shows you how to build a custom `ticker` source that emits an event each time the configured time duration elapses.
+This tutorial shows you how to build a custom `ticker` source that emits an event at a specified interval.

 ![ticker-demo](./assets/ticker-demo.gif)

-For a final implementation, see a [Botkube quick start repository](./template.md).
+For a final implementation, see the [Botkube template repository](./quick-start.md).

 ## Prerequisites